matheusfacure/python-causality-handbook/README.md

 My final reference is Miguel Hernan and Jamie Robins' book.
 It has been my trustworthy companion in the most thorny causal questions I had to answer.

 * [Causal Inference Book](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)

+## How to Support This Work

+Causal Inference for the Brave and True is an open-source material on mostly econometrics and the statistics of science.
+It uses only free software, based in Python.
+Its goal is to be accessible, not only financially, but intellectual.
+I've tried my best to keep the writing entertaining while maintaining the necessary scientific rigor.
+Recently, the book has been translated into Vietnamese by some very nice folks from the London School of Economics.
+Although I was thrilled by it, the translation process also revealed the insufiencies of my english.
+For this reason, I'm looking for funds to hire professional proofreading services and sort that problem once and for all.
+To help me with that, go to https://www.patreon.com/causal_inference_for_the_brave_and_true